whatl3y/txr/README.md

 # txr

-## Transfer Files Hilariously Easily to others using Web Sockets
+## Transfer Files Hilariously Easily to others through Web Sockets

-This tool provides a quick and simple way to send files from your machine to whomever you want (team members, family, etc.) as long as both of you have an internet connection.
+This tool provides a quick and simple way to send files from your machine to another (to team members, family, remote machines, etc.) as long as both of you have an internet connection and txr installed and running.
 It contains both a server and client component, both of which communicate with each other through web sockets.

-## High Level Description
+## How does txr ("transfer") work?

 **Server**: the server listens for clients to connect and manages registering client connections based on a specified "username" provided by a "listener"